The internship programme was designed with two outcomes in mind:

 Learning is undertaken with hands-on involvement in classes and events and through a number of training sessions and workshops run throughout the year.
 These training sessions will not only develop a variety of dance styles and techniques, but also life and career skills such as professional behaviour, time management, communication, classroom management, CV writing, strength identification etc.

 Some of our interns will go on to teach classes as Zion.
 However, this is neither compulsory nor guaranteed.
-However, being part of this programme will ensure that participants finish the year with a range of new skills, experiences and growth that will benefit them in their future, and that they will have positively served the Zion whanau while benefitting from that training.
+Being part of this programme will ensure that participants finish the year with a range of new skills, experiences and growth that will benefit them in their future, and that they will have positively served the Zion whanau while benefitting from that training.

-While it is true that interns are a valuable resource for the running of Zion, it is important to understand that the programme is not about not the school simply sourcing “free labour”.
-In fact, significant cost in time, heart, effort and $ is proactively invested into participants during their year in the programme.
+While it is true that interns are a valuable resource for the running of Zion, it is important to understand that the programme is not about the school simply sourcing “free labour”.
+In fact, significant cost in time, heart, effort and money is proactively invested into participants during their year in the programme.
 We take very seriously our opportunity to invest in their future while they serve the school; by working in partnership we create an awesome win-win.

 We have chosen you as an intern because we see something special and unique in you.
 We believe in you, your dance ability and your leadership potential.
 However, we have some key expectations: